 That is just one technology front, imagine a world where everything is connected.
 Cars to every tower they cross, doctors to every medical device of their patient, every home appliance with the owner’s smartphone.
 5G will impact every industry, across all verticals.

 That leaves us with some questions.
 5G enabled smartphones are already a thing of the past.
 Should we expect 5G enabled tech elsewhere as well?
-Will 5G take everything else by a storm?
+Will 5G take everything else by storm?
 Or will it struggle to perform just like its predecessor?
 Only time will tell.